cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 ## <a id='package-spec'></a>package spec ##

 >  A file that specifies the name of a package, other packages upon which it depends, and the files it contains.
-Package contents may be specified using globs.

 ## <a id='release'></a> release ##